 Raised in Alabama, Farm-to-Table is no fad for me, but a way of living.
 I grew up eating food drenched in sunshine, heavy from the vine.
-My family still lives in the house where I was raised.
-A plume of smoke often curls from the chimney in the back woods barbecue pit, where a pork butt smokes over white oak and hickory.
+My family still lives in the house where I was raised, a plume of smoke more than likely curling from the chimney in the back woods barbecue pit, where a pork butt smokes.
 The Birmingham Farmers Market – Pepper Place – is one of my favorite spots in America; I visit whenever I can.
-Not meaning to boast, but – like the other fine ladies on my family tree – I’ve been told I swat a mean fanny around the kitchen.

 I left Alabama to earn my BA from the University of Michigan.
 After college, I landed a job in New York.
 The bourgeoning new American food scene, however, captured my passions far more than my career in public relations.
 I returned to my beloved college town, and opened the Back Alley Gourmet in 1981 – been here ever since.
 Ann Arbor is a small city, but because of the University of Michigan and tech shops such as Google dotting the downtown landscape, it has an uptown, cosmopolitan flavor.

-I raised two children, Greta (28), a custom furniture designer in Chicago, who was featured in the November/December issue of Chicago Home and Garden, one of the many magazines featuring her talents of late.
+I raised two children, Greta, a custom furniture designer in Chicago, who was featured in Chicago Home and Garden, one of the many magazines featuring her talents of late.
 Greta is a graduate of The Art Institute in Chicago.
-My son, Zan, (23), is a poetry student at the University of Michigan, and is engaged to Lucy, co-owner of Rose’s Fine Foods, a pioneering eatery in Detroit.
+My son, Zan, graduated with a poetry degree from the University of Michigan, and is engaged to Lucy, co-owner of Rose’s Fine Foods, a pioneering eatery in Detroit.
 I was a single mom while raising my kids, and understand the challenges of feeding your children tasty and nutritious food.
-One of my first dates with Richard (my husband of 4 years) was at Zan’s high school graduation party.
+One of my first dates with Richard (my husband of 6 years) was at Zan’s high school graduation party.
 It was a barbecue, and I threw him into the pit to see if he could take the heat.